Agriculture Education Project

 Careers in Agriculture

 Inside Education believes in inspiring students to consider their career paths as a way to become lifetime stewards of our environment and natural resources.
-On November 2, 2016, Inside Education hosted the 2016 Agriculture Careers Education Program in Brooks, Alberta.
 This agriculture education initiative provided a unique opportunity for junior and senior high students to consider the myriad of career options available in their own backyards.
-The program encouraged students to discover local career opportunities, engage with professionals working in a variety of agriculture careers in the region and have day-in-the-life agriculture career experiences.
+The program encourages students to discover local career opportunities, engage with professionals working in a variety of agriculture careers in the region and have day-in-the-life agriculture career experiences.
 Through a series of presentations, field trips and job shadows, students were exposed to a variety of agriculture and agriculture-related careers are available today and tomorrow.
 Check out photos from the Youth Summit.

 “Thank you for letting our school come and enjoy a day of learning.
 The whole day was really fun and I am glad I went. :)” – Jadelynn, Student, St. Joseph Collegiate, Agriculture Careers Program